Anurag-Basuri/Anurag-Basuri/README.md

 ---

 ## 🚀 About Me
-I'm a Computer Science undergrad passionate about blending **code + cognition + creativity**.
+I'm a Computer Science undergrad passionate about building systems where **engineering meets intelligence**.
-I love architecting full-stack experiences and experimenting with **LLMs, Generative AI, and reasoning systems**.
+My work lies at the intersection of **Full-Stack Development**, **AI/ML**, and **LLM-driven automation**, creating applications that don't just run — they understand.

+I’ve built platforms ranging from **AI-based exam evaluation systems** to **scalable multi-portal club management tools** and **media-rich streaming applications**.
+Whether it’s designing smooth, reactive frontends or engineering backend systems with real-time features and AI-powered decision logic, I strive to create solutions that **think, adapt, and deliver impact**.

-With **450+ LeetCode problems solved**, I thrive on challenges where logic meets impact.
+With **450+ LeetCode problems solved**, I enjoy tackling complexity, breaking problems apart, and crafting elegant, optimized solutions.

+At my core, I love transforming ideas into intelligent, user-centric experiences — and I’m always exploring ways to push the boundaries of what software can do.

 ---